carlosolarte/L-framework/README.md

 # L-Framework

-The L-Framework uses rewrite- and narrowing-based reasoning for proving crucial properties of sequent systems such as admissibility of structural rules, invertibility of rules and cut-elimination.
+The L-Framework uses rewrite-based reasoning for proving crucial properties of sequent systems such as admissibility of structural rules, invertibility of rules and cut-elimination.
 Such procedures have been fully mechanized in [Maude](http://maude.cs.illinois.edu/w/index.php/The_Maude_System), achieving a great degree of automation when used on several sequent systems including intuitionistic and classical logics, linear logic, and normal modal logics.